Statistical inference for rough volatility: Minimax Theory: Introduction

-To work first in the spirit of rough volatility models as introduced for financial engineering, we start our study with a version of Model \eqref{roughvol1} where the volatility is piecewise constant.
-We consider $n$ regularly sampled observations of the price $S$ from this modified Model \eqref{roughvol1} with $0<H<1$ over a fixed time interval.
-In this setting, squared price increments are down to spot variance multiplied by noise.
-Taking the logarithm reduces our problem to the setup of \cite{gloter2007estimation} where the authors study the estimation of the Hurst parameter for a fractional Brownian motion observed with additive measurement error for $H>1/2$.
-Their approach is based on the scaling properties of wavelet-based energy levels of the fractional Brownian motion $Q_j$ (the sum of the squared wavelet coefficients for a given resolution level $j$).
-Indeed, we have that $2^{2jH}Q_{j}$ converges to some constant.
-Therefore $H$ can be obtained from the ratio $Q_{j+1}/Q_j$, provided we have access to a good approximation of it.
-Furthermore, the multiresolution nature of wavelet coefficients and their adaptivity properties makes this approach quite tractable compared for example to using scaling properties of $p-$variations (sum of increments to some power $p$), although both approaches are in essence very similar.
-To build their estimator, the authors of \cite{gloter2007estimation} estimate energy levels $Q_j$ from the increments of observations.
-Unfortunately, their approach cannot be directly applied in our setting.
-This is due to the roughness of the volatility path that creates a large bias error term in the estimation of the energy levels.
-We mitigate this phenomenon using a pre-averaging technique similar to that in \cite{szymanski2022optimal}.
-More precisely, we show that the energy levels computed from the pre-average spot volatility process still have a nice scaling property and derive an estimator from it.
-This estimator achieves the rate $n^{-1/(4H+2)}$, as in \cite{gloter2007estimation} for $H>1/2$, which we prove to be minimax optimal for any $H \in (0,1)$.
-In particular, we can conclude that from a rigorous statistical viewpoint, estimating $H$ in rough volatility models can be done with very satisfactory accuracy.\\
+where the $d_{j,k}$ are the wavelet coefficients (in an arbitrary wavelet basis) at a dyadic resolution $j$.
+Indeed, we prove that $2^{2jH}Q_{j}$ converges to some constant with an explicit rate as $j \rightarrow \infty$, and this yields a strategy for recovering $H$ based on an estimation of the ratio $Q_{j+1}/Q_j$, provided it can be estimated accurately enough from discrete data.
+Furthermore, the multiresolution nature of wavelet decompositions enables one to select the optimal resolution $j$ via an adaptive thresholding procedure.
+This is somehow simpler than using the scaling properties of $p$-variations of the data, although both approaches are similar in spirit.
+In \cite{gloter2007estimation} the energy levels $Q_j$ are estimated from increments of the observations, a strategy that unfortunately cannot be directly applied here when $H$ is small: the roughness of the volatility paths induces a large bias in the estimation of the energy levels.
+We mitigate this phenomenon by using a pre-averaging technique introduced in \cite{szymanski2022optimal}.
+More precisely, we show that the energy levels computed from the pre-averaged spot volatility process still possess nice scaling properties, paving the way to construct a new estimator that achieves the rate $\max(n^{-1/(4H+2)}, \delta^{1/2})$.
+This rate is indeed minimax optimal for any $H \in (0,1)$.
+In particular, we obtain -- from a rigorous statistical viewpoint -- that estimating $H$ in this toy model with rough piecewise constant volatility has the same complexity as classical regular model, the rate $n^{-1/(4H+2)}$ is close to $n^{-1/2}$ in the rough limit $H \rightarrow 0$ whenever $\delta$ is small enough.\\